2012 Summer Olympics opening ceremony: Second to the right, and straight on till morning (21:35–21:47)

 The first part of this sequence celebrated the National Health Service ("the institution which more than any other unites our nation", according to the programme), which had been founded in the year of the previous London Games in 1948.
 Music was by Mike Oldfield.
 Six hundred dancers, some of whom were NHS staff, along with 1,200 volunteers, some recruited from British hospitals, entered along with children on 320 hospital beds, some of which functioned as trampolines.
 They started a short jive routine.
 Watching from the tor were specially invited hospital staff and nine child patients from Great Ormond Street Hospital.
 The blankets on the beds illuminated and the beds were arranged to depict a child's face with a smile and a tear (the Hospital Children's Charity's logo).
 The acronym "GOSH" then changed into the initials "NHS", turning into the shape of a crescent moon as the children were hushed to sleep and read books by the nurses.

 The sequence then moved on to celebrate British children's literature.
 J. K. Rowling began by reading from J. M. Barrie's Peter Pan (whose copyright was given to Great Ormond Street Hospital).
 The Child Catcher appeared amongst the children, followed by giant puppet representations of villains from British children's literature: the Queen of Hearts, Captain Hook, Cruella de Vil, and Lord Voldemort.
 Minutes later, 32 women playing Mary Poppins descended with their umbrellas, as the villains deflated and the actors resumed dancing.
 The music for this sequence included partially rearranged sections from Tubular Bells (with a giant set of tubular bells at the rear of the stage), Tubular Bells III and, after the villains had been driven away by the Mary Poppins characters, In Dulci Jubilo.
 During this performance the children in pyjamas jumped up and down on their brightly lit beds, creating a memorable image amid the darkness of the stadium.

 The sequence concluded with a pale, gigantic baby's head, with a rippling sheet for its body, in the centre of the arena.
 This celebrated the Scottish pioneers of obstetric ultrasound imaging.

 Interlude (21:47–21:52)

 Simon Rattle was then introduced to conduct the London Symphony Orchestra in a performance of Vangelis's "Chariots of Fire", as a tribute to the British film industry with Rowan Atkinson reprising his role as Mr. Bean, comically playing a repeated note on a synthesiser.
 He then lapsed into a filmed dream sequence in which he joined the runners from the film Chariots of Fire, beating them in their iconic run along West Sands at St Andrews by riding in a car, rejoining the race and tripping the front runner.
-Danny Boyle later explained: "It wasn't actually Mr. Bean.
+Danny Boyle later said: "It wasn't actually Mr. Bean.
 Strictly speaking, the name of his character was Derek."
 In 2021's Happy Birthday Mr Bean documentary, Atkinson also stated that the performance was not actually intended to be the character Mr. Bean.